dhutapratama/docs/migrations.md

 <a name="available-command-aliases"></a>
 #### Available Command Aliases

-Laravel provides several convenient methods related to dropping common types of columns.
+Lets provides several convenient methods related to dropping common types of columns.
 Each of these methods is described in the table below:

 Command  |  Description
 -------  |  -----------